 We've also created and launched a network of Data Guardians.
 This means we have a representative in every EEA GBG office that's received a deeper level of be/compliant training, allowing them to identify any risks and stop them from happening.

-We've largely completed our data mapping exercise.
+We've completed our data mapping exercise.
 We know what data we have, where it’s held, how we access it, the classification of the data, records for transfer and flow charts to show how it moves between systems, processes and countries.

 Embedding Data Privacy into Operations – Training, Awareness & PIAs

-We've launched an internal initiative called be/compliant.
+In January 2017 we launched an internal initiative called be/compliant.
 This ongoing program has 4 key principles to ensure our team members do the right thing:

 - We’ll ensure we know what we can do with data, and if unsure, we’ll ask

 - We’ll be clear about how we’re going to use data